 - Chocolate chips

-Preheat oven to 350 degrees.
-Pour ¼ cup honey and ¼ cup peanut butter into small mixing bowl, microwave for 10 seconds until honey and peanut butter are warm.
+Start making your granola by preheating the oven to 350 degrees.
+Pour honey and peanut butter into small mixing bowl, microwave for 10 seconds until honey and peanut butter are warm.

-Spread out on a baking sheet, bake for 10 minutes.
+Spread granola on a baking sheet, bake for 10 minutes.
 Stir to break apart, and bake for another 10 minutes, or until golden brown.
 Remove and let cool on the counter.
-Transfer to glass jar when cooled.
-Add to yogurt, milk, or a smoothie for breakfast in the morning.

 - Swap nuts and seeds for whatever you have on hand.
 Hemp hearts, other nuts, and other dried fruit are great with this granola.
 Note: if adding dried fruit, add after baking)